HSSA Student Led Interest Groups

 We already have some exciting activities scheduled, and others planned for the near future.
 We recently took a trip to La Ronge where we will talked to Nortep students, toured the health center, talked to the Chief of the Lac La Ronge Indian Band, Tammy Cook-Searson, and built and attended a sweat.
 We also have a pilot problem-based learning session planned for students in medicine and veterinary medicine, with hopes to expand the session to include other health disciplines.

-Mentorship to high-school students is also a priority for our group and we hope to facilitate these relationships this year.
+Mentorship to high school students is also a priority for our group and we hope to facilitate these relationships this year.
 Our group also plans on having seminars, presentations, open dialogue, etc. on health-related issues relevant to Aboriginal, rural, and remote populations.
 Some potential topics include, for example, the impact of zoonotic diseases on these populations, providing culturally safe health care, and working interprofessionally in small communities.
 There is also the potential to help coordinate an event where Aboriginal and rural high school students will come to the university to learn more about the health sciences.
-Interested in these activities, or have an idea of your own?
-Contact us at firstname.lastname@example.org

-The U of S GIG is the first of its kind in Canada and was established in 2008 by a group of students interested in the care of older adults.
+The U of S Geriatrics Interest Group (GIG) is the first of its kind in Canada and was established in 2008 by a group of students interested in the care of older adults.
 The older adult population is rapidly increasing in our province yet often our training is deficient in this area.
-GIG aims to engage health science students from all disciplines in considering their role in caring for older adults in our community as well as the unique challenges and opportunities that this role can bring.
-The objectives of this group are:
+GIG aims to engage health science students from all disciplines in considering their role in caring for older adults in our community, as well as the unique challenges and opportunities that this role can bring.
+The objectives of this group are tp:

-- to promote inter-disciplinary community service and professional learning activities for health and social science students,
+- promote inter-disciplinary community service and professional learning activities for health and social science students,

 Past and future events include database of shadowing and service learning opportunities in the community, and educational sessions throughout the year on topics that include: